Cai-Lab-at-University-of-Michigan/nGauge/README.md

 `nGauge` is a Python library which provides a collection of tools for the measurement, quantification, and visualization of neuron morphology.
 The library structure makes automation of data analysis pipelines easier, leading to faster and more reproducible results.

 ## Example Usage
-For example code and tutorials, please see the GitHub folder labeled ["tutorials"](tutorials/README.md).
+For example code and tutorials, please see the GitHub folder labeled ["tutorials"](tutorials/).

 ## Installation

+### Prerequisites

+nGauge should be compatible with any Python distribution, however, all code has been tested and developed using the Anaconda Python package.
+It is recommended that Anaconda be used if possible, as it includes serveral packages (`numpy`, etc.) that are guaranteed to work with nGauge.

 ### Recommended Method (`pip`)